 Mural was given to the University of Iowa in 1951.
 In the 1940s, the UI School of Art and Art History was called "Greenwich Village West"—given the status of former faculty such as Philip Guston, as well as the school's growing reputation as a notable laboratory for creative experimentation and innovation.
 Peggy Guggenheim, the leading dealer of Modern Art in New York at the time, recognized the significance of the UI studio art program, when she gave Mural to the University.
 (Guggenheim also donated several additional works to the UI, including Pollock's Portrait of H.M., 1945; Irene Rice Pereira's Eight Oblongs, 1945; Charles Seliger's Homage to Erasmus Darwin, 1947; and Roberto Matta's Like Me Like X, 1942.)

 Mural is currently on view at the Peggy Guggenheim Collection in Venice, Italy as part of the traveling exhbition Jackson Pollock's Mural: Engergy Made Visible (April 23-November 11, 2015).
 The painting has recently finished a two-year technical study and conservation treatment by research scientists at the Getty Conservation Institute (GCI) and conservators at the J. Paul Getty Museum.
-(News Release)